Connect-Tek/PSSystemOps/README.md

 # PSSystemOps
+I'm currently working on this PowerShell repository, as a part of improving my scripting.
-PowerShell scripts for retrieving and managing system information and configuration tasks.
+The goal is to build clear, practical scripts for viewing and controlling various system settings — like services, networking, and other configurations.